Transactional email domain

 Choose either Amazon Web Services (AWS) or Microsoft Azure as your Infrastructure as a Service (IaaS) foundation for your Adobe Commerce on cloud infrastructure Pro projects.
 Each service provider operates in multiple regions and provides multiple availability zones.
 Select a region convenient to your location and reduce the potential for latency and higher costs.

-See a map of Adobe Commerce cloud regions in the Implementation Playbook.
+See a map of Adobe Commerce cloud regions.

 Connection service